The Therapist's GDPR Tech Stack: 5 Safe Tools & 3 to Avoid (2026 Checklist)

 2. Proton Drive (Secure File Storage)

 Why it works: Files are encrypted on your device before upload.
 Proton cannot read your files.
 Ideal for storing session notes and intake forms securely.
+See our Proton Drive privacy policy breakdown.

 3. Proton Pass (Password Management)